 5 stars NHTSA

 Though the diesel version was discontinued after 2018, it’s still possible to find a diesel-powered 2018 X5 out there.
 BMW also produced its 3 Series wagon and sedan with a diesel variant in 2018, so the brand is no stranger to giving options.
 We found available models around $44,000, but remember, this price does include all-wheel drive.
 The X5 is a bit larger than others on this list, as it’s available with three rows of seating.

 Financing your diesel SUV

 When you’ve found the right diesel SUV for your needs, it’s time to finance.
 You can find financing offers through a dealership, bank, credit union or online lender, but it’s always best to shop around.
 Getting pre-approved might be a great way to do this.
 That way, you’ll know that you’re getting the best rate possible on your auto loan.

-To select these SUVs, we considered available models with an MSRP of $80,000 or less.
+To select these SUVs, we considered available models with an MSRP or value of $80,000 or less.
 We also considered ratings, choosing diesel vehicles with ratings of 3 or higher from Kelley Blue Book experts or consumers on Edmunds when available.
 Safety ratings were also considered when available from the IIHS and NHTSA.
 All prices listed are for the base price of the diesel model indicated.